nurme-ave/PythonCrashCourse/README.md

 # PythonCrashCourse
-My solutions for exercises from the book Python Crash Course (2nd Ed) - Try It Yourself-section
+My solutions for some exercises from the book Python Crash Course (2nd Ed) - Try It Yourself-section